Sanrax/flashcart-guides/docs/cart-guides/r4i-sdhc.md

 1. Download the [RetroGameFan YSMenu 7.06 kernel.](https://gbatemp.net/download/retrogamefan-multi-cart-update.35737/download)

-1. Extract the YSMenu .7z file you downloaded using [7-Zip](https://www.7-zip.org/), then go into the `R4i-SDHC YSMenu` folder.
+1. Extract the YSMenu .7z file you downloaded using [7-Zip](https://www.7-zip.org/), then go into the `DSTTi-Clone YSMenu` folder.

 1. From this folder, copy the following files/folders to your SD card root: